Why getting digital account opening right matters

 According to a Signicat study, four out of ten digital banking users say frustrations with an online application led them to abandon the onboarding process.
 More results from the study show that FIs aren’t just slow to meet user needs for a modern digital banking experience, but seem to be moving further from what works.
 Among the survey respondents who had applied for products within the year of the study, 45% abandoned the process.
 The year prior, only 26% abandoned.
 Nearly 40% of respondents cited the length of time it took to complete the application as a reason for leaving.

 Meeting user expectations isn’t about how much FIs invest in technology, but how much they and their digital banking partner listen to users.
-To meet what users demand, FIs will require a partner with an extensible platform that can make adaptation to the evolving digital banking landscape secure and fast.
+To meet what users demand, FIs will require a partner with an extensible platform that adapts quickly to the evolving digital banking landscape.

 We’ve previously touched on striking a balance between seamlessness, speed, and security in our Gold Standard Series event, Earning User Loyalty Starts with Digital Account Opening.
-We explored how services like Amazon have heightened consumer expectations, which leads FIs to differentiate themselves by reducing friction throughout the digital experience, starting with digital account opening.
-This remains a challenge, however, as securing the experience creates some necessary friction.
+We explored how services like Amazon have heightened consumer expectations, which leads FIs to differentiate themselves by reducing friction in onboarding, starting with digital account opening.
+This remains a challenge, however, as securing the experience can sometimes create friction.

 But even while minimizing fraud, FIs can identify new means to improve usability by leveraging data.
 For instance, users don’t have to provide their information by typing a response in each form field if the FI provides response options for users to select, easing the burden on the 34% of users who cite providing too much personal information as a deterrent for opening accounts online.